Dental Implants — Houston, TX

-- Have a fully grown jawbone that contains enough bone tissue to secure the implants in place.
+- Have a fully grown jaw that contains enough bone tissue to secure the implants in place.

-- Have a healthy mouth that’s free of gum disease and cavities.
+- Have a healthy mouth that is free of gum disease and other serious problems.

 - Be willing to commit several months to completing the implant process.

-Even if you’ve suffered from bone loss or have an oral health issue, dental implant placement may be possible after the necessary preparatory procedures have been performed.
-We’ll then design your treatment around how many teeth you’re missing.
+Even if you have suffered from bone loss in your jaw or have an oral health issue, implant placement may be possible after the necessary preparatory procedures have been performed by a qualified dental implant dentist in Houston.
+We will then design your treatment around how many teeth you are missing.

 Missing 1 Tooth

 Dental implants, on the other hand, are a conservative treatment in that they preserve the maximum amount of tooth structure.
-A lone dental implant can be used to replace empty space in your mouth no matter where it’s located.
-We can design and place a dental crown for you once the implant has fully joined with your mouth through the osseointegration process.
-In addition, they have much, much higher success rates and can last a person’s entire lifetime if cared for properly.
+A lone dental implant can be used to fill an empty space in your mouth no matter where it is located.
+Once the implant fully integrates with your jawbone, you will receive a beautiful crown to go on top of it.

 Missing Multiple Teeth

 Of course, tooth loss isn’t always as simple as one individual tooth falling out at a time.
-In some cases, you’ll have a much larger gap to contend with.
+In some cases, patients have a much larger gap to contend with.
 Dental bridges are often used to replace multiple teeth at once, but when they’re attached to dental implants, you’ll enjoy all of their benefits without having to make permanent alterations to your natural teeth.
 It takes two dental implants to support a bridge that replaces at least three consecutive teeth.
+If you are missing only two teeth in a row, you may require just one dental implant.

 Missing All Teeth